TeamCS1/Ninkyo-Dantai-II-Tanpen-Legacy/README.md

 The new project can be found here - https://github.com/TeamCS1/Ninkyo-Dantai-II-Tanpen

+# Developement Constraints

+- GameMaker Studio 3D is limited to 8 hardware lights.
+I also had a few bugs where some of them were not being switched off/on.
+- GameMaker Studio 3D .d3d format is slow.
+- GameMaker Studio 3D distance based LODs bugs (may be a me issue here).

 # Development Manual

 _This document contains useful information for development of Ninkyo Dantai II.
 We explain why we do certain things, the way we do it._